gmc17/ShortDeckNoLuckPoker/README.md

 | 7     | Call                      |

 ## Range Generation
-The program can generate optimal ranges for any position in the game.
-Here's an example of a Small Blind preflop fold range:
+The program can generate output its ranges for any position/action in the game.
+For example, here is its SB preflop fold range:

 ![SB Preflop Fold Range](sb_preflop_fold_range.png)